 You can carry out the search yourself on the UIBM database.
 Better still, consult a trademark attorney to conduct the trademark search for you.
 Besides searching for identical trademarks, you should also check to see if your trademark has not been used by other third parties as domain names on the web.

 Filing a Trademark Application

 If you have a priority application for the registration of your trademark, you must submit a certified copy of that application along with the new one to the UIBM.
-The importance of sending your priority application is in order for the UIBM to backdate the filing date of your new trademark application to the date when the priority application was filed.
+The importance of sending your priority application is for the UIBM to backdate the filing date of your new trademark application to when the priority application was filed.

-By doing so, you will be legally recognized as the first person to file an application for the registration of that trademark in Italy.
+By doing so, you will be legally recognized as the first person to file an application for the registration of that trademark in Italy as per the filing date.
 Kindly note that your priority application must not be more than six months old for it to be considered by the UIBM.

 If you don’t have a priority application, you must submit any documents that prove that your trademark has a distinctive character.